 - When writing about a challenging personal experience, ask the student to write about what made them feel better during that time.
 This can help them identify coping mechanisms.

 Personal narrative writing is something that children will work on throughout their educational journey.
 As they develop their writing skills and learn more about who they are as a person, they will be able to create powerful personal narratives.
 Personal narrative writing can boost their confidence and help them learn how to share their own stories.

 Bonus: Check Out These Personal Narrative Ideas for Adults

 Even adults should take time to hone their writing skills, and personal narrative writing is a therapeutic way to do that.
-These personal narrative prompts for adults will help people of all ages to tell their stories:
+These personal narrative prompts for adults (including college students) will help people of all ages to tell their stories:

 - What was the most defining moment of your childhood or adolescence?
 Describe that moment in detail and write about how it impacted your life today.

 - Write a detailed description of a day in your life.